 [H1] Combination of Covariates

 In most databases, the search for a combination of covariates is practical.
 In theory, the possible combination of k binary covariates is 2k, which, depending on the size of k, may exceed the computer’s capability.
 However, most combinations do not occur in the data.
-The observed set of combinations is many times fewer than the theoretically possible set of combinations.
+The observed set of combinations is many times smaller than the theoretically possible set of combinations.
 Even in multidimensional, massive data, the number of possible combinations is relatively small.
-For example, Levy and colleagues (2015) analyzed 1.3 million records for 11 variables.
+For example, Levy and colleagues (2016) analyzed 1.3 million records for 11 variables.
 Theoretically, there should be 211 = 2,048 possible strata, but they observed only 418 unique combinations of 11 variables.
 Nearly 79 percent of the possible combinations of covariates never occurred in the data, despite its large scale.

 There are many reasons for this outcome.
 Certain combinations are not possible (e.g., pregnant male).
 Other combinations are possible but unlikely (e.g., nursing home resident who is unable to sit but can use the toilet).
 No matter why certain combinations do not occur, the lack of occurrence simplifies the analysis.
-The number of strata that need to be examined is radically reduced, making the analysis more practical.
+The number of strata that need to be examined is radically reduced, which makes the analysis more practical.

 [H1] Impact of Treatment on Binary Outcomes